zacharyvig/semID/README.md

   you intend to fit a model (e.g., “sem”).
 Output includes whether the rule passed, whether the rule is necessary and/or sufficient for identification, and, if `include.msgs = TRUE`, information about why a rule did or did not pass or if a rule is relevant for the particular type of model.
 Messages are classified as “Info” (information about, e.g., why a rule is not relevant), “Reason” (explanation of why a rule did not pass, but the rule was not necessary for identification), or “WARNING” (explanation of why a necessary rule failed).

 - `scaling()` prints output about how, and if so why, latent variables in the model are scaled.
 It relays which indicator is the scaling indicator (if applicable) and reasons why the latent variable is or is not scaled.

 - `id2()` evaluates the two-step rule of identification for full SEMs only.
-This rule first converts the model into a confirmatory factor analysis model by changing structural relationships to covariances, evaluates the identification of the CFA, if identified, then converts the original model into a simultaneous equations model (treating latent variables as observed), evaluates the identification of the SimEM, and, if identified, confirms that the original model is identified.
+This rule first converts the model into a confirmatory factor analysis model by changing structural relationships to covariances;
+  evaluates the identification of the CFA; then, if identified, converts the original model into a simultaneous equations model (treating latent variables as observed); evaluates the identification of the SimEM; and finally, if identified, confirms that the original model is identified.
 See Bollen’s *Elements of Structural Equation Models* (2026) for details.